johnsblevins/AzureLandingZones/templates/entlz/README.md

 This pipeline can be used after the initial Enterprise Landing Zone deployment to manage Policy Defintions and Assignments going forward within the environment as Policy-as-Code.

-## Pipeline 3 - Deploy Platform Subscriptions

-## Pipeline 4 - Deploy Platform Management
+## Pipeline 5 - Deploy Platform RBAC

-## Pipeline 5 - Deploy Platform Connectivity
+## Pipeline 6 - Deploy Platform Connectivity

 ## User Landing Zone Pipelines